pandreski/oc-p14/README.md

 Wealth Health HRnet is a HR app based on React JS where the user can add and manage its employees.
 The data are stored in a persistent Redux State.

+By default, no data is present: you have to create a user by yourself.
+The redux state is persisted and saved in the client's local storage.

 This project is part of the Openclassrooms program "Javascript/React application developer" (project #14).

 ⚡️ [Live preview](https://hrnet-oc-p14.vercel.app/)